ShiiRochi/wavesurfer-react/README.md

 Rest passed props are passed as region's data into wavesurfer.

+#### Marker
+Can be used to imperatively control markers.
+For now, only `time` is updatable and is watched for further updates, that are coming from outside of component.

+It accepts the following props:
+1. `onClick` is emitted when marker is clicked
+2. `onDrag` is emitted when drag operation is started
+3. `onDrop` is emitted when element is released after drag

+Rest passed props are used as marker's data

-## Known Issues
+## Known Issues and Workaround
 1. Issues with regions synchronization when using redux and `Region` component.
-   Try to not hard-bind redux-state with wavesurfer-react to tight or use an instance of wavesurfer to operate regions.
+   Try to not hard-bind redux-state with wavesurfer-react too tight or use an instance of wavesurfer to operate regions.
+2. [#2417: markers drag handlers not initialized with empty markers array in initial config](https://github.com/katspaugh/wavesurfer.js/issues/2417).
+Workaround is also presented there (and in demo link).
+You can use `onMount` to instantly clear artificial markers.

 ## Demo
 You can see how this package is intended to be used [here](https://codesandbox.io/s/wavesurfer-react-20-gqvb6?from-embed)